Paramus, New Jersey: 18th century

-The Arcola Country Club and golf course was created in 1909 and the neighborhood by that name grew around it.
+20th century

+In 1909, the Arcola Country Club and golf course was created in 1909 and the neighborhood by that name grew around it.
 Farview Avenue, located at the highest elevation in Paramus, has a clear view of the Manhattan skyline.

-Paramus became one of the "truck farming" areas that helped New Jersey earn its nickname as the "Garden State".
+Paramus became one of the truck farming areas that helped New Jersey earn its nickname as the "Garden State".
 By 1940, Paramus' population was just 4,000, with no town center and 94 retail establishments.
-Although the opening of the George Washington Bridge in 1931 and the widening of Route 17 and Route 4 (which intersect in southern Paramus), made the area accessible to millions, "it was not until the 1950s that massive development hit this section of northern New Jersey".
+Although the opening of the George Washington Bridge in 1931 and the widening of Route 17 and Route 4, which intersect in southern Paramus, made the area accessible to millions, "it was not until the 1950s that massive development hit this section of northern New Jersey".